fabrix-framework/docs/src/content/docs/guides/component-registry.md

 2. **Custom Components**: These are user-defined components that you can register for specific GraphQL types.
 You can create a `ComponentRegistry` with custom components that match the types and purposes of your schema fields.

-Here’s how you can define and use a custom component registry:
+Here’s how you can define your custom component registry:

 ```tsx
 import { ComponentRegistry } from "@fabrix-framework/fabrix";